 10. Psilocybe Baeocystis

 The knobby tops or the bottle caps or olive caps, as the name suggests, have thin, cone-shaped medium-sized caps rippled on the edges.
-Their stems are long, straight or curved, and chalk-white in color.
+They have long, chalk-white stems, straight or curved.
 The cones are olive-brown.

 These mushrooms grow on lawns with high lignin content, mulch, and wood chips.
 They also like to grow under other trees.
-They mostly grow during the fall and at the beginning of winter and are mostly found in the US.
+They mostly grow during the fall and at the beginning of winter and mostly in North America.

 Wrapping It Up